-Babies are expensive!!
-Or at least that’s what I’ve heard people say many times over.
-Someone once asked me something along the lines of: Why do you want more kids, they cost so much!?
-Rather than take offence I explained to her that I don’t think that babies are expensive, rather babies Can be expensive.
+Someone once asked me why I wanted more kids, they cost so much!
+Rather than take offense I explained to her that I don’t think that babies are expensive, rather babies Can be expensive.

 Of course it’s an added expense, but that expense doesn’t have to be huge or life shattering.
 As with all things, raising a baby is what you make of it.
 Planning, budgeting, and finding good deals definitely can lower those costs that come with bringing another child into the world.

 I’ve found so many ways to save on baby related costs.
-With my second baby, now toddler, I feel like I am saving any more than I did with my first!
+Now, three kids in, I feel like I save more with each one.
+You learn as you go!

 Disclaimer: This post contains affiliate links.
 All opinions are my own.

 Like I said, babies don’t have to be expensive.
-Your new baby can fit right into your budget!
+Your new baby can fit right into your budget, big or small!
 Here are some of the ways we have saved on the typically most expensive baby items.

 If you are having a baby shower try to make the most of it by registering for things you need.
 Often times I think we get caught up in registering for the perfect nursery items and luxury baby items we wouldn’t otherwise get.
 It’s easy to forget to register for simpler things like diapers, wipes, and feeding supplies?